HMS Parthian (1808)

-HMS Parthian was launched at Deptford in 1808.
+HMS Parthian was a 10-gun Cherokee-class brig sloop of the Royal Navy launched at Deptford in 1808.
 During the Napoleonic Wars she captured one important French privateer, and several Danish, Dutch, and French merchantmen.
 After the war, Parthian captured a pirate schooner near Vera Cruz.
 Parthian was wrecked off Alexandria on 15 May 1828.

 Napoleonic Wars

 Commander John Balderton commissioned Parthian in March 1808.
 On 5 November as Parthian was bringing dispatches back to England she encountered a corvette and three brigs in the Bay of Biscay at 48°N 11°W. Believing them to be English, Balderston sailed among them and signaled them to come too.
 As boats from the vessels approached Parthian, the men in them called out that they were French and that Parthian should surrender.
 Parthian exchanged fire with the French vessels and was able to out-sail them to escape.
 Balderston believed that one of the brigs was an English prize.

 Captain Balderston was murdered on 12 December 1808.
 A master's mate, angry at being disrated, shot Captain Balderston as Parthian was getting under weigh from Plymouth for Cadiz.
 On 20 December the master's mate was tried for mutiny, found guilty, and sentenced to hang.

 In 1809 Commander Richard Harward assumed command.

 On 2 May 1809, Parthian was at 45°N 90°W when she sighted a brig to her west.
 The British recognized the brig as the famous privateer Nouvelle Gironde, and gave chase.
 After a 36-hour chase that involved the use of sweeps in the light winds, the British captured her.
 Nouvelle Gironde was armed with four 12-pounder and ten 4-pounder guns.
 She had a complement of 86 men (of whom 56 were on board), under the command of M. Lecomte.
 She had been out 45 days.
 During her cruise Nouvelle Gironde had captured eight prizes.
 She arrived at Plymouth on 11 May.
 On 20 May Parthian sailed for Constantinople.

 Commander Harward was promoted to post-captain on 31 July 1809.

 In September 1809 Commander Henry Dawson assumed command on the Texel Station.
 Parthian took part in the ill-fated Walcheren Campaign.
 Commodore Owen placed Captain Dawson in charge of a division of gun boats covering the retreat of the rear guard during the evacuation in December.
 (The previous commander, Captain Abraham Lowe, had moved to take command of Sabrina.)
 Parthian was afterwards employed in the blockade of German rivers.